To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Low-Salt Choices

-Eating salt (sodium) can make your body retain too much water.
+Eating salt (sodium) can make your body hold on to too much water.
 Extra water makes your heart work harder.
 Canned, packaged, and frozen foods are easy to prepare.
 But they are often high in sodium.
-Here are some ideas for low-salt foods you can easily make yourself.
+Here are some ideas for low-salt foods that you can easily make yourself.

 For breakfast